maurges/every-rust-gui-library/notes.md

 Fuuuck, it broke immediately.
 No wait, it didn't, I just have to rename the traits on input, which is not hard.
 Alrighty, this works for now.

+Allright, I'm on the train, so let's try finishing this one without using internet!
+Only that it won't work probably, since I need to add rfd and serde and I don't think I can.
+But let's do at least everything else.
+So, the biggest problem is that I can't get examples.
+Orr, can I?
+Can I just go to the directory where cargo check-outed the rui repo and grab them from there?
+Yep, here they are:
+/home/morj/.local/share/cargo/registry/src/github.com-1ecc6299db9ec823/rui-0.4.0/examples/action.rs

+I like the code I'm writing here.
+It could be better, but the general ideas and the combinators given are cool.
+I would like it even more if it fucking worked, because my todo_item is invisible.
+Also it's slow as hell.
+Someone didn't follow the egui's phylosophy of every working in 60 fps in debug.

+> Oh wow,
+I wrote, and then the border control guys came, and I forgot what was I thinking about.

+I think I was surprised that my widget was not rendering because of the choice, and when I remove it it sort of works.
+Ugh-huh, ok, it's not the choice widget fucking it up, it's the text.
+The choice just takes the size from both, and since one is fucked up, the sum is also fucked up.
+Now the question is why is it fucked up in the first place.

+Ugh-huh, it gets fucked up by and empty string.
+This is a huge oversight, do they not test on critical values?
+Yep, as soon as I delete the string from input and press done - it's fucky.
+Also, input is really bad, no shortcuts, no mouse.
+Well ok, let's write it off as a temporary development problem and continue.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's